sdsucomptox/danrerlib/docs/userguide/introduction.md

 # Introduction

-Welcome to the official documentation for danRerLib! danRerLib is a Python package specifically designed for zebrafish researchers interested in genomics and transcriptomics.
+Welcome to the official documentation for `danRerLib`! `danRerLib` is a Python package specifically designed for zebrafish researchers interested in genomics and transcriptomics.
 It is designed to assist with gene ID mapping, ortholog mapping, and functional enrichment analysis using different pathway and annotation databases.

 ## Key Features